 The future of AI in customer service

 “How can AI be used in customer service?” is a perpetual question with an answer that seems to change constantly.
+The short answer, in the long term, is “It will be used everywhere.”

 When considering your own usage of AI, keep these points in mind.

 ChatGPT is never stumped; it will always generate an answer.
 But customer service agents know that the best first response is often a follow-up question to clarify the customer’s need or a request for more specific details.
-The best question, and the phrasing of that question, will depend on the type of customer, their past history, their language skills, and so much else.

 2. Natural conversations make mistakes harder to find